Sima Yue: Campaigns against Sima Ying and Sima Yong

 As Sima Ying continued to remotely control the government from his stronghold of Yecheng (鄴城, in modern Handan, Hebei) as both regent and crown prince, the officials in Luoyang tired of the situation.
 Later in 304, Sima Yue led them in a rebellion against Sima Ying's forces, and he took Emperor Hui with him on the campaign.
 After some initial hesitation, Sima Ying fought and defeated Sima Yue's forces, forcing Sima Yue to flee.
 Emperor Hui was captured and taken to Yecheng.
-Subsequently, however, Sima Ying was defeated by Wang Jun (王浚), the commander of the forces of You Province (幽州, modern Beijing, Tianjin, and northern Hebei) and fled to Luoyang without his troops.
-Sima Yong then seized control of the government and Emperor Hui, deposing Sima Ying from his position as crown prince and replacing him with another brother of Emperor Hui's, Sima Chi the Prince of Yuzhang.
-In late 304, he further had Zhang forcibly move Emperor Hui and Crown Prince Chi to Chang'an, under his firm control.
+Subsequently, however, Sima Ying was defeated by Wang Jun, the commander of the forces of You Province (幽州, modern Beijing, Tianjin, and northern Hebei) and fled to Luoyang without his troops.
+Sima Yong then seized control of the government and Emperor Hui, deposing Sima Ying from his position as crown prince in February 305 and replacing him with another half-brother of Emperor Hui's, Sima Chi the Prince of Yuzhang.
+Later, Yong further had Zhang forcibly move Emperor Hui and Crown Prince Chi to Chang'an, under his firm control.

 Sima Yue decided to act against Sima Yong.
 In fall 305, he declared a rebellion with the stated intention of returning Emperor Hui to Luoyang.
 The warlords of the empire were forced to take sides, but eventually they generally fell into line behind Sima Yue because they were disgusted with Zhang's cruelty.
-The battles were initially largely indecisive, but early 306, after Sima Yue had some minor victories over Sima Yong's forces, Sima Yong panicked and killed Zhang, seeking peace with Sima Yue.
+The battles were initially largely indecisive, but in early 306, after Sima Yue had some minor victories over Sima Yong's forces, Sima Yong panicked and killed Zhang, seeking peace with Sima Yue.
 Sima Yue refused, and by later that year was able to force Sima Yong to abandon both Emperor Hui and Chang'an.
-Sima Yue welcomed Emperor Hui back to the capital Luoyang.
-Early in 307, Emperor Hui was poisoned to death, and historians generally agreed that the poisoning was done at Sima Yue's orders, but the motive was unclear.
+Sima Yue welcomed Emperor Hui back to the capital Luoyang in June.
+In January 307, Emperor Hui was poisoned to death, and historians generally agreed that the poisoning was done at Sima Yue's orders, but the motive was unclear.
 Crown Prince Chi ascended to the throne as Emperor Huai.